atherashraf/damap-ui/README.md

 VITE_APP_NAME=DAMap #or your App Name
 ```

-* Use this when your backend is hosted at a full domain URL (e.g., production on whhdrm.club).
+Use this when your backend is hosted at a full domain URL (e.g., production on whhdrm.club).
-* The app will use this URL directly for all API requests.

 #### ✅ Option 2: Using Local Network or IP with Port and Endpoint